dart-archive/conference_app/readme.md

 ## Build the app for development

-To build the app in release mode for Android, you will need to provide the following files:
+To build the app in debug mode for Android, you will need to provide the following files:

  * `assets/app.token.txt` Containing Twitter app credentials
  * `android/app/google-services.json` A Firebase project config file